i7c/ulcer/README.md

   restarts failed ones.
 Poorly written event sources can still provide their services more or less reliably.
 * Graceful shutdown can be initiated via SIGUSR1
+* hlwm plugin learned to respect the quit_panel and reload hooks, for which it will shutdown the entire ulcer process

 Usage
 =====